If you’re suffering back pain during pregnancy, please talk with your Doctor of Chiropractic first before you do anything.

 The Chiropractors at Back to Basics Chiropractic can assess the new areas of stress on your body treat these areas and offer great advice to help stabilise and support your spine.
 It is very important if you are planning on starting a family to visit your chiropractor and address any spinal issues early as women who lack flexibility and strength in their back and abdominal muscles and those carrying more than one baby also may be more susceptible.

-Firstly, maintain or begin regular check ups with your chiropractor.
-They can provide safe preventative treatment and home advice during your pregnancy.
-Keeping physical and active is also important to keep your body at its best performance.
-The muscles will be at their strongest and most supportive and more adaptive to change.
-It is also important to keep flexible to prevent any injuries.
+A Chiropractor may be able to assist you during your pregnancy and provide home advice during your pregnancy.
+Keeping physical and active is also important to keep your body at its best performance to maintain your muscles strength and be able to adapt to you changing body.
+It is also important to keep flexible to help avoid injuries.
 While your body is undergoing these changes you should endeavour to maintain the best posture you can.

-Adapting to the changes in centre of gravity will become easier and cause less strain.
-Modifications can also be made while you are sitting and lifting to modify your activity to precent injury and strain.
-While lifting your should remember to squat and keep your back straight as you lift.
+Adapting to the changes in the centre of gravity will become easier and cause less strain.
+Modifications can also be made while you are sitting and lifting to modify your activity to help prevent injury and strain.
+While lifting you should remember to squat and keep your back straight as you lift.
 Twisting and bending can be detrimental to your spine.
 It is important when you are sitting for long periods you have numerous small breaks and changes of position.

 - Chiropractic care can provide relief for some pregnancy related discomfort and conditions.
 Chiropractic treatment uses various techniques to provide optimal movement of your spine and to help address any muscular pain or irritation.
-Chiropractic an also help with stabilization and can provide at home exercises to help with the stabilization of your spine helping to reduce the lower back pain.
-As the birthing process is traumatic for both the mother and the infant it is a good idea to get a chiropractic assessment post birth to make sure both mum and bub are recovering well.
+Chiropractic can also help with stabilization and can provide at home exercises to help with the stabilization of your spine helping to reduce the lower back pain.

 - Hot or cold therapy, in the form of a warm bath, a hot water bottle, or an ice pack.